 What is the process and timing for vaccinations?

-It is important that you receive two doses of your COVID-19 vaccine.
+It is important that you receive three doses of your COVID-19 vaccine.

-What if I can’t make my vaccine appointment (first or second)?
+What if I can’t make my vaccine appointment?

 Your appointment can be rescheduled.
 You should not attend a vaccination appointment if you are unwell with symptoms that could be from COVID-19, are awaiting COVID-19 test results, have tested positive with COVID-19, or are in quarantine or in close contact of someone with COVID-19.